lndrlng/ask_THWS/README.md

 cd thws_scraper && scrapy crawl thws
 ```

 This will output the raw data and the chunked data in the thws_scraper folder.
+You can watch the progress on http://localhost:7000/live for html based table and http://localhost:7000/stats for the raw json data.

 # Load to Vector db